 Harry heaved a sigh and said wearily, "I suppose the next thing you're going to tell me is that someone's put in such a request for me?"

 Dumbledore moved to stand in front of Harry, his eyes holding apology and regret.
 "Unfortunately that is the case my dear boy.
-A Mr Aldrington has put in his submission."
+A man named Aldrington has put in his submission."

 "Aldrington?"
 Harry queried, the name unfamiliar to him.

 "An old family, steeped in Dark Magic," came Snape's voice, the first he had spoken since skulking into the shadows.
-He moved forward and fixed Harry with an unwavering glare.
+He moved forward and fixed Harry with an expression that told of the twisted amusement the man was deriving from the situation.
 "I'd say you were in trouble Potter."

 Harry glared back contemptuously at the Professor, hating the man for finding amusement in his predicament.
 "And what would you suggest sir?" he asked, putting a sarcastic emphasis on the man's title.